chrisboo/cueclick/README.md

+## UPDATE

+To test the currently available code, make sure that you do the following after cloning it:

+   - Go to https://console.developers.google.com and start a new project (if you don't have one yet)
+   - Go to Credentials --> Create Credentials --> Web Application (Configure the consent screen accordingly if necessary)
+   - After that, create an API Key as well by pressing Create Credentials --> API key
+   - Go to Dashboard --> Enable API and search for and enable three APIS:
+        - Google Slides API
+        - Google Drive API
+        - Google Picker API
+   - Update the code with the respective client key and API key (just index.html for now)
+   - Go to the terminal and do `npm install npm install --save @types/gapi` in the project folder
+   - Also, do `npm install google-auth-library --save`
+   - And `npm install googleapis`

+Note that although the current code is written in JavaScript without using NodeJS, the possibility of switching to nodeJS when refactoring and cleaning up the code after establishing the basic functionality is not entirely discounted...Hence doing all these installs.

+## Prerequisites

+You must have:
+   - node
+   - npm

 ## Aim

 We hope to facilitate presentations by allowing users to refer to scripts and control slides remotely through their mobile devices.